astrom-tom/SEDSIM/docs/source/configuration.rst

 ^^^^^
 This is where you tell SEDOBS what photometric data to simulate:

 * **Norm_band**: This is the band SEDobs will use to normalise the selected model to the observed magnitude.
-It is a name of a filter (see :doc:`filters` page for all the filters available).
+It is a name of a filter (see :doc:`filters` page for all the filters available), an atmosphere range and a sky subrtaction estimation (see below).
 * **Norm_distribution**: Only if you do not use the previous **full_array** option.
 This is the magnitude distribution SEDobs will use to create your data.
 It is a one column only file with magnitude values (AB) in the same band you gave in the **Norm_band** entry.
 * **Nband**: The number of photometric band you want to be computed for a given simulation.
 * **Band_list**: This is where you give the photometric configuration for each band.
 For each of them you must give multiple information **(name,offset,mean,sigma,atm,skysub)**: